-Capital Contributions increased from \$13,036,000 in fiscal year 2016 to \$16,377,000 in fiscal year 2017, which is an increase of 26%.
-This increase is due to funds that were received in conjunction with the SR 528 and Innovation Way interchange project.
+Capital Contributions decreased from \$16,377,000 in fiscal year 2017 to \$0 in fiscal year 2018.
+This is because we recognized the last of a contribution received in conjunction with the SR 528 and Innovation Way interchange project in fiscal year 2017.

 Preservation expense includes such items as resurfacing and restriping.
 The budgeted amounts are based on projected requirements to keep the roadway in good condition and, therefore, the expenses related to preservation can vary significantly from year to year.
-Preservation expense increased 302% in fiscal year 2016 and then increased an additional 41% in fiscal year 2017.
+Preservation expense increased 41% in fiscal year 2017 and then increased an additional 51% in fiscal year 2018.
 Preservation expenses have been on the rise since fiscal year 2015 due to large resurfacing projects that have commenced.

 Other expenses are expenses that were not part of our OM&A budget, but also were not capitalized.
 These expenses are expected to fluctuate from year to year depending upon the amount spent on non-capitalized projects.
-Other expenses decreased 41% between fiscal years 2015 and 2016 but then increased by 97% between fiscal year 2016 and 2017 due to some increased program support and feasibility studies that are not eligible to be capitalized.
+Other expenses increased 97% between fiscal years 2016 and 2017 and then increased by 143% between fiscal year 2017 and 2018.
+These increases are due to program support and a rise in new pilot programs and feasibility studies that are not eligible to be capitalized.

-There were losses in capital assets in fiscal year 2016 and 2017 as anticipated.
+There were losses in capital assets in fiscal year 2017 and 2018 as anticipated.
 There have been various bridges, signs and toll plaza lanes removed and/or demolished to make way for road widening, extension and interchange projects over the past few fiscal years.
-Also contributing to the loss in capital assets were losses on the sale of various surplus property.
-The largest contributing factor to the fiscal year 2017 loss is the replacement of a large number of dynamic messaging signs.
+The largest contributing factor to the fiscal year 2018 loss is the replacement of a large number of signs.